paramraghavan/python-pytest/README.md

 ## magic of conftest.py
-conftest.py, contains our test fixtures for example addressbook is a test fixture.
+conftest.py, contains our test fixtures for example, addressbook is a test fixture.
 This module has a special meaning for pytest.
 By defining conftest.py in your root path, you will have pytest recognizing your application modules without specifying PYTHONPATH.
 Any fixtures you put here in conftest will be available to all the test modules in this folder and subfolders, in our case everything under folder tests.
 Another